ros-industrial/noether/README.md

   catkin build noether
   ```

-  _Note: You can just run catkin build in order to build everything in your workspace including the noether packages_
+  _Note: You can just run `catkin build` in order to build everything in your workspace, including the noether packages_

 ## Run Unit Tests
 - Run the unit tests for a package: